'They are going to be warm': Mennonite quilters celebrate 100 years of gifting to people in need | CBC News

 In 1920, the Mennonite Central Committee (MCC) was formed in Chicago, Illinois, to find a way to provide food and support for Mennonites starving in Ukraine.

-After the Russian Revolution in 1917, many Mennonite farmers were disposed of their land and suffered.
+After the Russian Revolution in 1917, many Mennonite farmers were dispossessed of their land and suffered.
 Mennonites who had emigrated to Canada and the U.S. tried to help them through the MCC.

 The Committee then expanded to provide relief work around the world.